Business

 The aim of the service is to help prevent companies from being sued by photographers for using unlicensed imagery — a serious issue considering an estimated 85% of images online are stolen, and many people don’t know where to go for legally-cleared photos.

-This can be incredibly damaging for a business considering the complexity of image copyright laws and the fact that breaking these laws could result in fine upwards of $150,000.
+This can be incredibly damaging for a business considering the complexity of image copyright laws and the fact that breaking these laws could result in a fine upwards of $150,000.

 Mathias Bjorkholm, Founder and Co-CEO at Pickit.
 Image by Sasha Photography